Opt outs FAQs

-The Unified Patent Court (UPC) will be a new court system that will have jurisdiction over national validations of granted European Patents in the participating countries.
-In the initial seven year transitional period, jurisdiction of such patents will be shared with the national courts.
+The Unified Patent Court (UPC) is a new court system that has jurisdiction over national validations of granted European Patents in the participating countries.
+In the initial seven-year transitional period from 1 June 2023, jurisdiction of such patents will be shared with the national courts.
 During this period, patent proprietors have the option of opting their patents out of the UPC’s jurisdiction, so that the national validations can be litigated only in the national courts.

 How do I opt out of the UPC?

 Opting out merely requires filing a request to the UPC, assuming no litigation has started in the UPC already.
 There is no official fee payable.
 The request can be made by a patent attorney on behalf of the applicant(s) or proprietor(s) of the European Patent (i.e. all the national validations in the participating countries) or European application.
 An opt out request must be authorised by all of the applicant(s)/proprietor(s).

 When can I opt out of the UPC?

 During an initial seven-year transitional period from 1 June 2023, it will be possible to opt out at any time after publication of a European Patent application or after grant of a European Patent application, unless litigation in relation to the patent (any national validation) has already been brought before the UPC.
 It will not be possible to opt out after the end of the transitional period.